South Tyneside: Climate

 The weather in South Tyneside as with the rest of the North East region is variable and typical of a Maritime Climate.

 In 2019, South Tyneside Council declared a Climate Emergency.
-The motion was proposed by South Tyneside Green Party councillor David Francis, and amended by Labour, the amendment was successful and South Tyneside Council is expected to reach net-zero by 2030.
+The motion was proposed by Green Party councillor David Francis and was amended by Labour; the amendment was successful and South Tyneside Council is expected to reach net-zero by 2030.